-The Selection for Excellence report in December 2014 highlighted the issue of widening participation into the medical profession in order to include those from a wider variety of ethnic and socioeconomic backgrounds.
+The Selecting for Excellence report in December 2014 highlighted the issue of widening access into the medical profession to include those from a wider variety of ethnic and socioeconomic backgrounds.

 All 33 medical schools are required to run widening access activities to benefit the wider community.
 These activities include support during the application process, personal statement support, mock interviews and mentoring systems for secondary school students with current medical students as their mentors.

 For example, Bridge the Gap is an outreach programme offered by Barts and the London School of Medicine and Dentistry which recruits those in years 8–13 from disadvantaged London schools.
 Students are provided with a careers day with a range of speakers, a tour around campus and sessions lead by medical students, a summer school and mentor scheme focused on entry into medical school.
 Successful candidates will be interviewed and some offered places with a reduced tariff offer of BBB.